portekn/Mobile-Device-Programming-Animal-Villa/README.md

    - When a player wants to make a choice
    - The player will swipe left for NO and right for YES

-### Requirement 2 :
+### Requirement 2 - Saving Your Progress :
+#### Scenario :
-As a PLAYER I want TO BE ABLE TO SAVE MY PROGRESS
+- As a player, I want to be able to save my progress

-So that I can STOP PLAYING MY GAME WHEN I WANT TO/NOT LOSE PROGRESS Given I PLAYED THIS GAME FOR A BIT
-When I EXIT THE GAME/ CLOSE THE APPF
-Then MY GAME PROGRESS IS SAVED
+#### Dependencies :
+- Saving progress will be automatic
+- The game should save to the app or to a signed in account

+#### Assumptions :
+- The player does not get to create a manual save

+#### Examples :
+1. Closing the App
+   - Given the player wants to quit the game
+   - When a player closes the applicaiton
+   - The player's progress will be stored in the application or in an online cloud

 ### Requirement 3 - Changing Settings :
-#### Scenario:
+#### Scenario :
--As a player, I want to be able to change the settings of the game
+- As a player, I want to be able to change the settings of the game

 #### Dependencies:
 - Adjusting the volume of the game